-Google My Business (GMB) is a free tool from Google that allows business owners to customize and manage their Google search presence.
+A Google Business Profile is a free tool from Google that allows business owners to customize and manage their Google search presence.
 Whether you have one location or multiple, you can easily manage and optimize your Google Maps listing, online reviews, frequently asked questions (FAQ), business hours, contact information, and services—all of which makes it easier for potential patients to find you.
-If you haven’t set up a Google My Business account yet, check out our free guide to help you get started.
+If you haven’t set up a Google Business Profile account yet, check out our free guide to help you get started.

-How can I use Google My Business to increase my clinic’s search visibility?
+How can I use a Google Business Profile to increase my clinic’s search visibility?

-We’ve seen a massive uptick in the number of Google Ads and review sites (e.g., Yelp and Healthgrades), which means it’s becoming more difficult for local businesses to rank high in local search.
-Google also has a feature called Google’s Local Pack, which features certain local businesses and pushes actual organic web listings lower down on the SERP.
+We’ve seen a massive uptick in the number of Google Ads and review sites (e.g., Yelp and Healthgrades), which means it’s more difficult for local businesses to rank high in local search.
+Google also has a feature called Google’s Local Pack, which features certain local businesses and pushes actual organic web listings lower down on the search engine results page (SERP).
 For instance, a Google search for “physical therapists near me” shows:

 Here, Google Ads take up the first three positions, followed by Google’s Local Pack.
-When you click on any of the businesses in the local pack, you’ll be directed to Google Maps, where you can see business information (provided from GMB) without going to the business’s website.
+When you click on any of the businesses in the local pack, you’ll be directed to Google Maps, where you can see business information (provided from their Google Business Profiles) without going to the business’s website.

-This can be frustrating if you’re trying to get more people to come to your website, but these features make it easier for people to find nearby businesses—as well as their contact information, hours, and reviews—immediately.
-While we stand by the belief that great content is necessary to optimize SEO and help people find your business organically online, being included in Google’s Local Pack is a huge way to stand out from the competition.
+This can be frustrating if you’re trying to direct people to your website, but these features make it easier for people to find nearby businesses—as well as their contact information, hours, and reviews—immediately.
+That’s why being included in Google’s Local Pack is a huge way to stand out from the competition.
 If your business isn’t already included in Google’s Local Pack, there are some key ranking signals you can improve to win one of those top three spots and dominate local search:

-If you haven’t already claimed your GMB, this is the first and most important step.
+If you haven’t already claimed your Google Business Profile, this is the first and most important step.
 Once you’ve verified your business and have, be sure to add: